Contrasting Clover Health Investments (CLOV) and Its Rivals

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it contrast to its competitors?
-We will compare Clover Health Investments to related businesses based on the strength of its institutional ownership, analyst recommendations, dividends, profitability, valuation, earnings and risk.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
+We will compare Clover Health Investments to related businesses based on the strength of its institutional ownership, risk, valuation, earnings, profitability, dividends and analyst recommendations.

-Clover Health Investments has a beta of 1.5, meaning that its stock price is 50% more volatile than the S&P 500.
-Comparatively, Clover Health Investments’ competitors have a beta of 1.03, meaning that their average stock price is 3% more volatile than the S&P 500.

 18.1% of Clover Health Investments shares are held by institutional investors.
 Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are held by institutional investors.
 1.5% of shares of all “Hospital & medical service plans” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a summary of current recommendations and price targets for Clover Health Investments and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Clover Health Investments and its competitors, as reported by MarketBeat.com.

 |Sell Ratings